This is part one of a two part series on multi-agent systems with AgentCore.

 )

-The SUPERVISOR_PROMPT teaches the iterative reasoning loop.
+build_tools_list() returns the four specialist tools plus some internal context/reasoning tools. get_supervisor_prompt() returns the system prompt which teaches the iterative reasoning loop.
 Parse first.
 Check security.
 Analyse root cause.
 Generate fix.
 Only output when confidence hits 80%.
+The callback_handler tracks tool invocations for observability.

 The frontend is dead simple.
 A textarea for the error, a button to analyse and sections to display results.